 Thus, on 18 May 2004, at Committee Stage of the Finance Bill 2004, the Paymaster General, at Column 262, referred to “a provision to ensure that the charge will not apply to gifts if seven years have elapsed without the donor enjoying the benefit”.
 Arguably, as drafted, this does not actually reflect the Government’s intention, because it refers to first occupation, possession or use, without reference to the terms of such occupation or possession.
 An occupier who pays full market rent cannot be said to enjoy a benefit, yet this would be ‘occupation’.
 Furthermore, the provision does not refer to a gift made more than seven years before a charge could arise under the ‘pre-owned asset’ legislation.
 It refers to ‘more than seven years before the earliest date on which the chargeable person met the condition in Paragraph 3(1)(a) or, as the case may be, 6(1)(a)’.
 That condition is fulfilled by merely occupying land or being in possession of or having the use of a chattel, unless covered by an exemption under Paragraph 11.
 Thus it appeared from the legislation that there was no cut-off seven years before the legislation began to bite, at 5 April 1998.
 But HMRC has since advised, they say ‘confirmed’, that outright gifts of cash before 6 April 1998 (or seven years before a charge would otherwise apply) can be ignored.

-Note that HMRC doubt if this exclusion would apply to cash settled in trust for the other person.
-So a contribution financed by cash settled in an accumulation and maintenance trust as long ago as18 March 1986 could result in a ‘pre-owned asset’ charge.
+Note that HMRC now accept that this exclusion would apply to cash settled in trust for the other person.

 On the face of it, a loan to enable an acquisition would fulfil the contribution condition, even if on arm’s length terms.
 Certainly, HMRC initially regarded a loan as constituting a contribution, and obviously not ‘an outright gift of money’, so with no seven-year limitation.
 Indeed, the Tax Return Guide accompanying the 2006 Tax Return emphasised this (saying at page 19 ‘if you gave cash which directly or indirectly funded the acquisition of the property you benefit from now, but the gift was made before 6 April 1998.
 Cash loans made before this date are caught, however’.